black0017/MedicalZooPytorch/README.md

 ```
 python ./tests/test_miccai_2019.py --args
 ```
-- Arguments that ypu can modify
+- Arguments that you can modify
 ```
 --batchSz, type=int, default=4, help='The batch size for training and validation'